elk-zone/elk/CONTRIBUTING.md

 1. Add a new file in [locales](./locales) folder with the language code as the filename.
 2. Copy [en-US](./locales/en-US.json) and translate the strings.
 3. Add the language to the `locales` array in [config/i18n.ts](./config/i18n.ts#L61), below `en` and `ar`:
-   - If your language have multiple country variants, add the generic one for language only (only if there are a lot of common entries, you can always add it as a new one)
+   - If your language has multiple country variants, add the generic one for language only (only if there are a lot of common entries, you can always add it as a new one)
       - Add all country variants in [country variants object](./config/i18n.ts#L12)
       - Add all country variants files with empty `messages` object: `{}`
       - Translate the strings in the generic language file